aparesy/aparesy.github.io/_pages/about.md

 toc_sticky: true
 ---

 Hi there !
 I'm Alexandre, a second year student at Ecole Polytechnique.
 I've always been a fan of problem-solving in various forms, for example by solving sudokus in the train to elementary school or by participating in many maths events and competitions in high school.
-Currently, I particularly enjoy computer science which takes up most of my courses as well as competitive programming : I'm currently trying to qualify for [ICPC SWERC](http://www.swerc.eu) !
+Currently, I particularly enjoy computer science which takes up most of my courses as well as competitive programming : I'm currently trying to qualify for [ICPC SWERC](http://www.swerc.eu) (update (17/10): I qualified! )

 I also really enjoy music as a violin player, badminton and playing video games.
 My aim with this website is to elaborate on these topics, and basically anything that interests me, as much as possible !